JonathanWilbur/mueller-report/volume1.md

 ##### C. Theft Of Documents From Dnc And Dccc Networks

-officers from Unit 26165 stole thousands of documents from the DCCC and DNC networks, including significant amounts of data pertaining to the 2016 U.S. federal elections.
+Officers from Unit 26165 stole thousands of documents from the DCCC and DNC networks, including significant amounts of data pertaining to the 2016 U.S. federal elections.
 Stolen documents included internal strategy documents, fundraising data, opposition research, and emails from the work inboxes of DNC employees.
 130

 The GRU began stealing DCCC data shortly after it gained access to the network.
 On April